coreyacl/DataViz/projectevolution.md

 x_real= []
 y = [] #for the y axis of the graph , later

-def store_data_list(file_name, csv_text, profession_list):
-    """
-    Takes the file and finds the row with the text you're looking for.
-In this case, it will take the name of a profession and returns a list that contains the name of the profession and the data associated with it.
-In the example I'm using, it's time.
-    """
-    with open(file_name, 'r') as csvfile:
-        plots = csv.reader(csvfile, delimiter=",")
-        for row in plots:
-            if csv_text in row:
-                profession_list.append(row)
 ```
 to
 ```
-data = pd.read_excel("files/OES_Report(1).xlsx")
-df = pd.DataFrame(data)

 """
 This is the information to input----
     For the profession: